-- Complete the Declaration of Notice stating how and when you gave notice. - Make two (2) copies of the: - Notice of Hearing - Waiver of Notice (If any) - o Declaration of Notice provided - Order Appointing an Attorney, health professional, court investigator - If filing in-person, do so at least 5 days before the hearing. - If you file the documents before the hearing, the Clerk will stamp and keep one set, and return the copies for you to bring with you to the hearing. - If you are mailing these documents to the Court: - Make a copy before mailing to keep and bring to the hearing; - > It is recommended that you post them 10 full days before the hearing. - ➤ The Probate Clerk will file the originals for you and deliver the copies to the Judicial Officer assigned to the hearing. - > Remember to bring your copies of the documents to the hearing.
+- Complete the declaration of notice stating how and when you gave notice. - Make two (2) copies of the: - Notice of hearing - Waiver of Notice (If any) - Declaration of Notice provided - Order Appointing Attorney, health professional, Court investigator - If filing in-person, do so at least 5 days before the hearing. - If you file the documents before the hearing, the clerk of superior court will stamp and keep one set, and return the copies for you to bring with you to the hearing. - If you are mailing these documents to the court: - > Make a copy before mailing to keep and bring to the hearing; - > It is recommended that you post them 10 full days before the hearing. - The probate clerk will file the originals for you and deliver the copies to the judicial officer assigned to the hearing. - > Remember to bring your copies of the documents to the hearing.

-Important: Guardians and Conservators must complete court-approved training before permanent appointment!
+Important: Guardians must complete court-approved training before permanent appointment is effective!
 See "Notice Regarding Training Requirements".